 OUR SERVICES

-Talk to us at least one time every six months for the cleaning, polishing, and dental education you need.
-Our team is available to help protect your teeth and prevent any risks to your smile.
+Talk to us at least one time every six months for the teeth cleaning, polishing, and dental education you need.
+Our dentists and dental hygienists are ready to help protect your teeth and prevent any risks to your smile.
+Have dental insurance?
+We offer convenient direct billing for all major benefits plan providers!

 Your Dental Hygienist